Aditmdpineapple/php7-rest/README.md

 - `cert` File path to certificate bundle that will be loaded to avoid curl error 60
 - `content_type` Custom value for the `Content-Type` header.
 Defaults to `application/json`.
 Set to `false` if you don't want this header at all.
 - `user_agent` Custom value for the `User-Agent` header.
 Defaults to `Php7Rest/{Version}`.
 Set to `false` if you don't want this header at all.
+- `insecure` Set to true to dissable curl host verification.

 The header options may also be set by using `$client->addHeader($name, $value)`.
 It will override the defaults.